 - They also have a stronger odor.

-- Male giraffes are less social and attempt to establish dominance among herd through clashing and sparing their horns and through “necking” with other males.
+- Male giraffes are less social and attempt to establish dominance among the herd through clashing and sparing their horns and through “necking” with other males.

 34. Female Giraffe Facts – What Is A Female Giraffe Called